edamame-course/FastQC/2016-06-22_FastQC_tutorial.md

 * 1. name (header - includes sequencer, spot coordinates, flow cell, etc...)
 * 2. actual sequence data
 * 3. spacer (starts with +)
-* 4. Quality: q score - alpha numeric (I is a score of 40, which is a perfect score) see [Wikipedia link](http://en.wikipedia.org/wiki/FASTQ_format) (no kidding!) for interpretation of alphanumeric Q score.
+* 4. Quality: q score - alphanumeric (I is a score of 40, which is a perfect score) see [Wikipedia link](http://en.wikipedia.org/wiki/FASTQ_format) (no kidding!) for interpretation of alphanumeric Q score.

 Can you identify each of the above components in the first fastq file?